BioBoost/mobile-development-for-android/interacting_with_user/readme.md

 ## Building a Basic Input Form

 Try building a basic input form using `TextView`, `EditText` and `Button` components like shown below.
 Experiment a bit with the different options of the drag-and-drop editor.
-For some tips on using the anchors you can take a look at [https://developer.android.com/training/basics/firstapp/building-ui.html#textbox](https://developer.android.com/training/basics/firstapp/building-ui.html#textbox).
+For some tips on using the anchors you can take a look at [https://developer.android.com/training/basics/firstapp/building-ui.html#textbox](https://developer.android.com/training/basics/firstapp/building-ui.html#textbox) or [https://medium.com/exploring-android/exploring-the-new-android-constraintlayout-eed37fe8d8f1](https://medium.com/exploring-android/exploring-the-new-android-constraintlayout-eed37fe8d8f1).

 ![Basic Input Form](img/basic_input_form.png)